Hexheld/hexheld-docs/MD/Pilot16.md

 NOTES:
 1. Instructions usually accept only one RM operand, but `LD` instructions can use two.
 If both operands use an additional instruction word, the word pertaining to the source operand precedes the word pertaining to the destination operand.
-2. Immediate, auto-indexed memory, and register direct addressing modes are invalid for 24-bit RM operands.
+2. The immediate and register direct addressing modes are invalid for 24-bit RM operands.

 Throughout this document, the following notations are used for RM operands: